aspose-barcode/Aspose.BarCode-Documentation/net/plugins/aspose-barcode-net-for-crm/barcode-generator-for-dynamics-crm/_index.md

 - [GitHub](https://github.com/aspose-barcode/Aspose.BarCode-for-.NET/tree/master/Plugins/Dynamics%20CRM/Aspose%20.NET%20BarCode%20Generator).
 - [Code.MSDN](https://code.msdn.microsoft.com/Aspose-NET-BarCodeGenerator-ecd5b561).

-In this scenario we have used Aspose.BarCode.dll to generate document from a template.
+In this scenario we have used Aspose.BarCode.dll to generate a document from a template.

 {{< highlight csharp >}}